Haley, Scott, Rubio advising group pushing for GOP diversity

 The effort aims to use former state-level politicians who ascended to higher office to serve as mentors for up-and-coming GOP leaders.
 That, the organization told the AP, is part of the reason for its advisory council, whose leadership includes Sens.
 Marco Rubio and Tim Scott, as well as former U.N.
 Ambassador and ex-South Carolina Gov. Nikki Haley.

-All members of the council — which also includes U.S. Sen. Marsha Blackburn, Iowa Gov. Kim Reynolds and freshman U.S. Reps.
-Ashley Hinson and Young Kim — served in their respective state Legislatures before assuming higher office.
+All members of the council — which also includes U.S. Sen. Marsha Blackburn of Tennessee, Iowa’s Gov. Kim Reynolds and freshman U.S. Reps.
+Ashley Hinson and Young Kim of California — served in their respective state Legislatures before assuming higher office.

 “We are incredibly proud of the collection of trailblazers who have agreed to participate in the Right Leaders Network, and I know they will be critical in our continued mission to elect candidates all across the country that better represent the communities they serve,” Dee Duncan, the committee’s president, said in a statement to the AP.